-CISC XXXX CISC Programming Course 4 3-4 CISC XXXX Any CISC Programming OR .
-Clastica Application Development Course.
-3-4 +Elective 3-4 13-16 13-10 Minimum Hours Required63 +Elective-Any CISC 7271, CISC 7371, C or COSC course including but not limited to CISC ISC 7471 NOTE: Students ma y obtain credit toward a degree for only one of each s listed below: CISC 1373 or COSC CISC 2473 or COSC 1 - 1 - 1 MATH 1324 may be substituted for MATH 1332.
-PSYC 2301 may be substituted for PSYC 1370.
-First in a two-course programming language series or CISC 1477 or CISC 2490.
-Second in a two-corprogramming course urse programming language series or any CISC if CISC 1477 or CISC 2490 is completed ts enrolling in this program who plan to our-year institution should consult an advisor or counselor regarding transfer requirements and the transferability of these courses to the four-year
+SEMESTER IV

+CISC 2479 Systems Analysis and Design 4

+CISC XXXX CISC Programming Course 4 3-4

+CISC XXXX Any CISC Programming OR

+Application Development Course, 3-4

++Elective 3-4

+, 13-16

+Minimum Hours Required63

++ElectiveAny CISC 7271, CISC 7371, CISC or COSC course including but not limited to CISC SC 7471

+NOTE: Students may of the pairs of courses y obtain credit toward a degree for only one of each s listed below:

+CISC 1373 or COSC CISC 2473 or COSC ,

+MATH 1324 may be substituted for MATH 1332.

+2 PSYC 2301 may be substituted for PSYC 1370.

+3 First in a two-course CISC 2490. programming language series or CISC 1477 or

+rse programming language series or any CISC f CISC 1477 or CISC 2490 is completed

+NOTE: Students enrolling in this program who plan to

+transfer to a four-year institution should consult an

+advisor or counselor regarding transfer requirements and

+the transferability of these courses to the four-year